Randy Credico: 2010 U.S. Senate election

 Credico ran as a Democratic primary challenger against Senator Chuck Schumer in 2010.
 Credico submitted petitions in an effort to get onto the Democratic Party primary ballot.
 The party chairman claimed that Credico only submitted a few pages' worth of petitions to the state, far short of the 15,000 necessary, a charge Credico denied.
 Credico threatened to throw his support to Republican candidate Carl Paladino in the gubernatorial race.
-He made the ballot.

-Credico's campaign was supported by several actors and comedians, including Seinfeld co-creator Larry David, Roseanne Barr, and "Professor" Irwin Corey.
-He was nominated by the Libertarian Party of New York and the nascent "Anti-Prohibition Party" of Kristin "Manhattan Madam" Davis, though those parties do not have permanent ballot access and were required to petition their way onto the ballot.
-Credico finished with 25,975 votes (0.6%), in last place among the four candidates; in most jurisdictions, Credico was only given one ballot line despite petitioning for two.

-Credico sued the New York State Board of Elections under the Equal Protection Clause of the Fourteenth Amendment over this issue of ballot access.
-On June 19, 2013, the Federal District Court for the Eastern District of New York ruled in favor of Credico.
-The New York State Board of Elections did not appeal this decision.

 2013 mayoral election

 Credico ran for the Democratic nomination for Mayor of New York City in the 2013 election.
 He received 12,685 votes (2.0%).
 He also appeared on the ballot in the general election with 14 other candidates, on the Tax Wall Street line, receiving 654 votes (0.1%).

 2014 gubernatorial election

 Credico challenged incumbent Democratic Governor Andrew Cuomo in the 2014 Democratic primary.
 He came in third among three candidates, with 20,760 votes (3.6%).